Share

 Watch the key takeaways

-2. What are the potential risks to these ecosystem services in the short, medium and long term?
+2. What are the potential risks of these dependencies and impacts in the short, medium and long term?

 3. What is the business case for managing them?

-5. What cultural change is required to embed biodiversity and natural capital in my organisation and drive change?
+5. What cultural change is required to embed nature in my organisation and drive change?

 Ready to become a hero of Net Zero?